 - Local markets in Costa Rica offer a wide variety of fresh fruits and vegetables for a fraction of the cost.

 So there you have it, my adventurous amigos.
 San Ramón, where presidents and poets rub shoulders, and affordable living meets artistic flair.
 With its bustling city life, convenient amenities, and budget-friendly housing options, this is a place where your wallet can breathe a sigh of relief.
 And let’s not forget the icing on the cake—the sweet, sweet savings on air conditioning.
 It’s a win-win, my friends.
-So pack your bags, grab your sense of adventure, and get ready to call San Ramón home.
-The pura vida awaits!
+So pack your bags, grab your sense of adventure, and get ready to call San Ramón, Costa Rica home.
+Pura Vida awaits!

-Living on $2,500 or Less in the Sleepy Beach Town of Dominical
+Living on $2,500 or Less on the Pacific Coast: The Sleepy Beach Town of Dominical

 Cool facts about Dominical: